Does Homeowners Insurance Cover Bed Bugs?

 SmartFinancial Offers Unbiased, Fact-based Information.
 Our fact-checked articles are intended to educate insurance shoppers so they can make the right buying decisions.
 Learn More

-Standard homeowners insurance does not cover bed bugs because insurers consider them a preventable hazard.
+Homeowners insurance does not cover bed bugs because insurers consider them a preventable hazard.
 Insurance companies reason that regular maintenance via cleaning and disinfecting can fend off a bed bug infestation.
+Since a bed bug claim will likely get denied, you will need to cover the cost of professional treatment or use a DIY solution.

 Why Aren’t Bed Bugs Covered by Homeowners Insurance?